jfrey-xx/jfrey-xx.github.io/_projects/teegi.md

 ![Teegi disco, v1](/images/teegi/disco.jpg)

 More details on the [team](https://team.inria.fr/potioc/scientific-subjects/teegi-tangible-eeg-interface/)'s website, as well as on [Renaud](http://renaudgervais.github.io/teegi-tangible-eeg-interface/)'s page.
+You may also be interested by the tangible proxy that comes after: [Tobe](http://phd.jfrey.info/projects/tobe/).